How do I receive my benefits at UW-Madison?

 Wisconsin GI Bill – This will cover standard tuition AND segregated fees.

 Wisconsin National Guard Grant – This will only reimburse you the cost of tuition.
 It does NOT cover segregated fees.

 How do I find out how much of my state benefit I have remaining?

 Wisconsin GI Bill – Send us an email.
 We have access to the UW-System database that tracks how many credits/terms you’ve used.

-Wisconsin National Guard Grant – You should receive a letter with each reimbursement check outlining how many semesters you’ve used the benefit for (you have a limit of 8 semesters).
+Wisconsin National Guard Grant – You should receive a letter with each reimbursement check which specifies how many semester you have remaining.
 If you don’t have a recent letter, you can contact the grant specialist.

 The semester has started, and the Wisconsin GI Bill hasn’t been applied to my account.
 What should I do?

 First, make sure you followed the Certification Process steps.
 If you selected your benefits before the term started, make sure we didn’t email you with any questions/issues.
 If we didn’t point out any issues, you should contact us.

 I haven’t received my National Guard tuition reimbursement.
 What should I do?

 First, make sure you followed the Certification Process steps.
 If you’ve done all that, feel free to ask us when we submitted your application (keep in mind we can’t do this until grades post at the end of the term).
 The Department of Military Affairs (DMA) has 30 days after they receive your application to send you the check.
 If you’re getting close or past the 30-day window, it’s best to contact the grant specialist for an update.